Sbozzolo/kuibit/CONTRIBUTING.md

   to zero.
   PATCH is a bug fix or backwards compatible changes.

-When releasing a new version, there are the steps:
+When releasing a new version, these are the steps:

 - `poetry version <type_of_bump>`, with type of bump in the table in [poetry documentation](https://python-poetry.org/docs/cli/#version) (`patch`,